datatrail-jhu/10_communication/manuscript/08_notebook.md

 o) changing date on an entry
 o) deleting a post
 o) organizing by project
-o) including multiple entries withinin a project
+o) including multiple entries within a project

 {/quiz}